 Welcome to KageOps

-A desktop control plane where Sensei orchestrates nine AI specialists through a six-phase product lifecycle.
+A desktop control plane where Sensei orchestrates eight specialist Autonauts (nine agents total) through a six-phase product lifecycle.
 Local-first.
 Budget-capped.
 You hold the kill-switch.

 What is KageOps?